paluh/purescript-puxing-bob/README.md

 toUrl :: forall a.
 Router a -> a -> String

 fromUrl :: forall a.
-Router a -> String -> Maybe String
+Router a -> String -> Maybe a

 ```